fl4ssh/fl4ssh.github.io/content/posts/dependency-inversion-principle.md

 cover = ""
 tags = ["", ""]
 keywords = ["", ""]
-description = ""
-showFullContent = false
-readingTime = false
-hideComments = false
+description = "Small overview of Dependency Inversion Principle" showFullContent = false readingTime = false hideComments = false
 +++

-# Small overview of Dependency Inversion Principle
+# Dependency Inversion Principle

 Dependency Inversion Principle (or DIP) is one of SOLID principles and methodology to avoid highly coupled distribution and increase the re-usability of layer.